medialab-uniovi/TTN-MEDIALAB-UNIOVI/README.md

 ## UNIVERSAL PCB

-To make the connections easier we've designed a PCB board, that can be used in other projects apart from this one.
+To make the connections easier we've designed a PCB board, that can be used in other projects apart from this one, it's designed to connect Cuebecell board.
 Gerber files can be found as PCB_FILES.zip

 <img src= https://user-images.githubusercontent.com/75246223/100598694-5fc92880-32ff-11eb-98ab-012b1e58ebb6.png width="400" height="350" />